Griffty/CLICravler/README.md

 - Start the game and move through the grid-like crawl using simple keyboard controls.
 - Input directional commands to navigate, interact with tiles, and keep exploring.
 - Repeat the loop: move, discover, and react to what you encounter.
+- World is generated using Binary Space Partitioning

 ## Usage
 - **IMPORTANT** This program requires standalone terminal that supports ANSI sequences, therefore it will not run in most IDEs